|Mountain Magic cherry tomato grown under lights|

 |Baby arugula, ready to harvest, grown under fluorescent lights in the basement.|

 Update: The fluorescent tube lights in the basement have worked out really well.
 I started peppers, impatients, rosemary, sage, and parsley in early February and tomatoes, kale, butter lettuce a few weeks later.
 I replaced one of the four 6500K bulbs with a 2700K bulb.
-Lesson learned - keep the plants a good 4 inches from the bulbs, as the leaves will fry easily.
+Lesson learned - keep the plants a good 4 inches from the bulbs, as the leaves will fry.

 |Microgreens sunning outdoors in a mild February in Edmonton.|